markeyser/Deployment-of-ML-Models/11-MLMP-Feature-Selection.md

 	- First, we need to ship smaller Jason messages between the business systems and the model.
 	- Second, we need to write less code to process those features and we also need to write less code to handle potential errors.

 - But let's continue with the advantages of feature selection utilizing less number of features minimizes the risk that we may encounter due to data errors.

-And of course more often than not data is redundant which means that many features provide the same
+- And of course more often than not data is redundant which means that many features provide the same information.
+So why should we use them all when we're building our models.

-information.

-So why should we use them all when we're building our mothers.
+## Reducing features for model deployment

+- Smaller json messages sent over to the model
+	- Json m

-Let's go back to why it is important to deploy mothers using the less amount of features possible as
+Let's go back to why it is important to deploy models using the less amount of features possible.
+As

 I said we will need to build smaller Jason messages to be sent to and from the mother to our other business